janpeter19/BPL_YEAST_AIR_Fedbatch/README.md

 [start BPL notebook](https://colab.research.google.com/github/janpeter19/BPL_YEAST_AIR_Fedbatch/blob/main/BPL_YEAST_AIR_Fedbatch.ipynb).
 Then you in the menu choose Runtime/Run all.

 The installation takes just a few minutes.
 The subsequent execution of the simulations of microbial growth take just a second or so.

 You can continue in the notebook and make new simulations and follow the examples given.
+Here are many things to explore!

 Note that:
 * The script occassionaly get stuck during installation.
 Then just close the notebook and start from scratch.